 How do you achieve professional success?

-… but if you struggle with negotiation, conflict, and debate, you’ll also struggle to succeed.
+And if you struggle with negotiation, conflict, or debate, you’ll also struggle to succeed.

 So, how do you